ChartBoost/chartboost-mediation-android-adapter-reference/README.md

     > This operation may time out as deemed necessary by the Chartboost Mediation SDK.

     ```kotlin
-    /**
-     * Override this method to compute and return a bid token for the bid request.
-     *
-     * @param context The current Context.
-     * @param request The necessary data associated with the current bid request.
-     *
-     * @return A Map<String, String> of a biddable token keyed by an identifier.
-     */
     override suspend fun fetchBidderInformation(
         context: Context,
         request: PreBidRequest